hendrialqori/chunks-upload/readme.md

 🔗 Ensure the API calls in the client point to http://localhost:3000

 ## MIT License
-Please feel free to use for personal and commercial purposes.
+Feel free to use for personal.